-Madagascar is one of the poorest countries in the world.
-People with disabilities often find themselves living in truly tragic circumstances.
+Madagascar is one of the world’s poorest countries.
+People with disabilities often live in extremely challenging circumstances.

 Humanity & Inclusion Mobile Rehabilitation Team visits Anie, 12 years old | © Nicolas Früh / Handicap International